-The San Francisco Municipal Railway attempts to demolish the Geneva Car Barn and Powerhouse to create parking spaces.
-Neighborhood advocates successfully urge Mayor Willie Brown to halt their plans.
+The San Francisco Municipal Railway attempts to demolish the Geneva Car Barn and Powerhouse to create a parking slot.
+Neighborhood advocates successfully urge Mayor Willie Brown to halt the agency’s plans.

-Neighborhood advocates found the nonprofit Friends of the Geneva Office Building and Powerhouse to urge the city to restore the building for community use.
+Neighborhood advocates found the nonprofit Friends of the Geneva Office Building and Powerhouse to urge the City Hall to restore the building for community use.

 Building ownership is changed from Municipal Transportation Agency to the Recreation and Parks Department.
 The Office Building is stabilized and given a new roof, and community advocates form a partnership with the City to restore the building as a future youth center.